pablosantos-aut/automation-POM/README.md

 ## test3.js & test4.js

 They're pretty much the same tests as test1 and test2, but they're organize in describe/it in order to check Mocha framework out.
 Turned out ot be interesting and I believe will be the framework for the actual purpose of this repo.

+## POM

+Alright so first things first: folder structure.

+1. base: to put actions commons to everything
+2. pages: to put all the page-objects realted to each page
+3. tests: to put all tests
+4. utils: to put auxiliary functions, enums, jsons, etc. that help out the framework execution